Flat Earth is a Microcosm of Big Tech Futurism

 Lazy solutions

-But thinking about how to responsibly build and rollout artificial intelligence is much harder than developing a half-assed LLM that looks sufficiently like futuristic magic because it uses cheats (like huge, arguably stolen training sets).
-Marketing it that way ad nauseum only serves to sell the illusion, literally.
+But thinking about how to responsibly build and rollout world-changing tech is much harder than developing a half-assed LLM that only looks like futuristic magic because it uses cheats (like huge, arguably stolen, training sets).
+Marketing cheats as magic ad nauseum serves to sell the illusion, but after a time the failures of vaporware become too apparent to ignore.
+Solving major global problems will never happen through a strategy of sell garbage until it becomes a product that works.

-I keep beating this drum, so I will only say it again briefly here, quoting from a piece discussing the issue in the political context that I wrote previously:
+I keep beating this drum, so I will only say it again briefly here, quoting from a piece that I wrote previously discussing the same problem in the political context:

 Far too many people are filled with hate because doing the right thing, and solving problems is hard.
 It requires collecting information, thinking about complex topics, and compromising on close-call issues.